Shopify/flash-list/documentation/docs/fundamentals/estimated-item-size.md

 ### tl;dr

-`estimatedItemSize` is a single numeric value that hints `FlashList` about the approximate size of the items before they're rendered.
-It can then use this information to decide how many items it needs to draw on the screen before initial load and while scrolling.
-If most of the items are of different sizes you can think of an average or median value and if most items are of the same size just use that number.
+`estimatedItemSize` is a single numeric value that hints `FlashList` about the approximate size of the items before they're rendered. `FlashList` can then use this information to decide how many items it needs to draw on the screen before initial load and while scrolling.
+If most of the items are of *different sizes*, you can think of an average or median value and if most items are of *the same size*, just use that number.
 A quick look at `Element Inspector` can help you determine this.
-If you're confused between two values using the smaller value is a better choice.
+If you're confused between two values, the smaller value is a better choice.

 ### Requirement